evergreen-ci/git-co-evg-base/README.md

   your patch build, you can easily compare the failure with what was seen in the base commit to understand if your changes may have introduced the failure.

   This command allows you to specify criteria to use to find a git commit to start work from.

-Criteria:
+  Criteria

-  There are 4 criteria that can be specified:
+  There are 5 criteria that can be specified:

   * The percentage of tasks that have passed in each build.

+  * The percentage of tasks that have failed in each build.

   * The percentage of tasks that have run in each build.